VEuPathDB/puppet-tcif/README.md

 #### template\_ver

+A template version matching a directory name in `/usr/local/tomcat_instances/templates`.
+This template is used to `make` the instance and includes configurations specific to a given version of Tomcat.
+Changing the `template_ver` after the instance has been made will have no affect.

 #### addons
 optional.
 Files to install into the instance.
 The instance will be restarted upon changes to addons.
 The value for addons is a hash